-They might look small and fluffy, but Pekingese have a surprisingly stocky and muscular body beneath their fur.
+They might look small and fluffy, but Pekingese have a surprisingly stocky and muscular bodies beneath their fur.
 The breed standard weight is up to 14 pounds.

 The Pekingese Club of America notes that, like all flat-nosed breeds, Pekingese can have trouble breathing.
 Reputable breeders will select their breeding dogs with this in mind, producing dogs with the best chances of respiratory health.

 Thanks to their looks and intelligence, Pekingese have become famous for their performances at dog shows, particularly in Conformation.
-The Pekingese is tied for the fourth-most wins at Westminster, having won four times.
+The Pekingese is one of the winningest breeds in Westminster Kennel Club Dog Show history.